weetmuts/beak/README.md

 extraction for you, you do not need the beak binary.

 Why discuss the storage format?
 Because the storage format _is_ the backup system.
 There are no other meta-data files needed.
-This means that you can roll your own backups without any configuration if you wish.
+Try:

-`beak bmount /home/you/Work TestBeakFS`
+`>beak bmount /home/you/Work TestBeakFS`

 Explore the directory `TestBeakFS` to see how beak has chunkified your _origin_ directory.
 Now do:

-`rclone copy TestBeakFS /home/you/Backup`
+`>rclone copy TestBeakFS /home/you/Backup`

 and you have a proper backup!
 To unmount the chunky filesystem:

-`beak umount TestBeakFS`
+`>beak umount TestBeakFS`

 Now mount and rclone again.
 Rclone will exit early because there is nothing to do.
 Logical, since you have not changed your _origin_ directory.
+This is due to the design of beak, the backup files are deterministic and has the same timestamps and sizes.

 To access the backed up data do:

-`beak mount /home/you/Backup@0 OldStuff`
+`>beak mount /home/you/Backup@0 OldStuff`

 Now explore OldStuff and do `diff -rq /home/you/Work OldStuff`.
 There should be no differences.
 The @0 means to mount the most recent _point in time_ in the _storage location_.

 You can of course use store, beak will either store locally or invoke rclone or rsync:

-`beak store /home/you/Work /home/you/Backup`
+`>beak store /home/you/Work /home/you/Backup`

 which will store any chunk files that are missing into Backup.
 The extraction process is symmetrical:

-`beak restore /home/you/Backup@0 /home/you/Work`
+`>beak restore /home/you/Backup@0 /home/you/Work`

-(This will not delete superfluous files.
-Add --delete-superfluous to remove them automatically.)

 Cloud storages often has case-insensitive filesystems and can only store plain files.
 The chunks however, will properly store your case-sensitive filesystem with symbolic links etc.